Car Insurance Explained

 The Choice Is Yours, The Car Is Yours

 Above all, don’t be intimidated by your Insurance Company.
 Use common sense, whether you go with your Insurance Company’s body shop or your own professional auto body repair shop.
 Do your research.
 Read the reviews.
 Speak to your friends and family and get recommendations.
-Don’t feel like you have to take your car to the shop your Insurance Company “recommends”.
+Don’t feel like you have to take your car to the shop your Insurance Company “recommends” or steers you to, this is illegal as stated in the Fair Claims Settlement Practices Regulations.

-Remember, your Insurance Company works for you, you pay them to compensate you for a loss.
+Remember, your Car Insurance Company works for you, you pay them to compensate you for a loss.

 The Bottom Line On Your Car Insurance Claim